 Charles P.E.
 Leitch

 Mr. Leitch is a Founding Principal of Patterson Buchanan Fobes & Leitch, Inc., P.S.
-Prior to founding PBF&L, he was a partner in the Seattle litigation firm of Lee Smart Cook Martin and Patterson.
+Prior to founding PBF&L in 2007, he was a partner in another longstanding, downtown Seattle litigation firm.
 Before transitioning to his civil practice, he served as a prosecutor on the city and county levels.

-Mr. Leitch’s civil litigation practice emphasizes complex public sector, tort defense, school law, employment law, abuse litigation, and civil rights.
-His experience includes over fifteen years of work for school districts, counties, cities and towns, law enforcement, Fire/Emergency Medical Service entities and corporate clients.
-Throughout his career, he has tried over one hundred bench and jury trials in State court and Federal District court.
-These include complex litigation
+Mr. Leitch’s civil practice emphasizes complex public sector litigation, tort defense, school law, employment law, abuse litigation, and civil rights.
+His experience includes over two decades of work for school districts, counties, cities and towns, law enforcement, Fire/Emergency Medical Service entities and corporate clients.
+Throughout his career, he has tried multiple bench and jury trials in State court and Federal District court.
+These include complex litigation.

-Mr. Leitch also provides counsel on prevention and response to harassment, intimidation and bullying (HIB) in personal and electronic form, effective supervision of technology/social media in workplace and educational settings, and technology privacy issues/data breach.
-Within this context, he routinely advises on policy creation, implementation oversight, training, and limits to enforcement.
-He serves on multiple regional HIB and cyberbullying public entity committees and workgroups.
-In addition, he is a member of the Washington State Attorney General’s Youth Internet Safety Task-force and the Advisory Board of the Internet Keep Safe Coalition (iKeepSafe.org) in Washington D.C.
-He regularly updates public entities and their community populations on technology/social media issues.
+Mr. Leitch also provides counsel to public entities on prevention and response to harassment, intimidation and bullying (HIB) in personal and electronic form, effective supervision in workplace and educational settings, and civil rights issues.
+Within this context, he routinely advises on policy creation, implementation oversight, training, compliance, administrative hearings, and limits to enforcement.
+He previously served on multiple regional HIB and cyberbullying public entity workgroups and was a member of the Washington State Attorney General’s Youth Internet Safety Task-force and the Advisory Board of the Internet Keep Safe Coalition (iKeepSafe.org) in Washington D.C.

-Mr. Leitch also advises on critical response to workplace violence, boundary invasion and abuse, and catastrophic events.
-He routinely coordinates response to governmental agency inquiry and handles proceedings such as administrative hearings, grievance arbitrations, and terminations within the scope of his practices.
+Mr. Leitch also advises on critical response to workplace violence, boundary invasion and abuse, catastrophic events, and, since the beginning of the worldwide pandemic, best practices on COVID-19 for educational public entities.
+He routinely coordinates response to governmental agency inquiry and handles proceedings such as administrative hearings, grievance and labor arbitrations, and terminations within the scope of his practices

 - Willamette University School of Law, Juris Doctorate, 1995